 With it comes a host of problems such as the phenomenon primed for its close-up in the 2020 election cycle known as deepfakes and livestream bloopers such as with Tesla’s smashing reveal of their Cybertruck.

 But as real as the risk of doing it wrong is… mass adoption seems like the only option as a marketer.

-With better video quality, compatibility and file sharing becoming even more mainstream, the ease of shooting a video has gone up while the price of doing so has gone down.
-Luckily for creatives, the need and demand for quality has also gone way up — and that’s where the writer’s mind comes into play for concepting, scripting and editing.
+With better video quality, compatibility, and file sharing becoming even more mainstream, the ease of shooting a video has gone up while the price of doing so has gone down.
+Luckily for creatives, the need and demand for quality have also gone way up — and that’s where the writer’s mind comes into play for concepting, scripting, and editing.

 As a marketer, it will be your job to decide if the story you want to tell can be more easily digested as a video, or whether it should be written out.
 Or, perhaps it should be both.